apache/celeborn/docs/migration.md

 # Migration Guide

+## Upgrading from 0.4 to 0.5

+- Since 0.5.0 Celeborn worker metrics `ChunkStreamCount` is renamed as `ActiveChunkStreamCount`.

+- Since 0.5.0 Celeborn worker metrics `CreditStreamCount` is renamed as `ActiveCreditStreamCount`.

 ## Upgrading from 0.3 to 0.4

 - Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.